In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Matt Lighthart

-Families who have smaller homes or cars or stroll less frequently and never off-road could be happy with a travel stroller.
+Families who have smaller homes or cars or who stroll less frequently and never off-road could be happy with a travel stroller.
 These strollers are lightweight, easy to carry, and have enough features for a day outing, though rarely enough for groceries and never for jogging or hiking.
 If you live in the city or travel frequently, it could be a good fit for your family.
 If you plan to stroll frequently or hope for adventures off the flat and paved, then it might be a miss for your lifestyle.

 The Chicco Shuttle is a good example of a car seat carrier frame stroller.